 Patty Tumang, Prose MFA '06 received a Fulbright to the Phillipines and along with Jenesha de Rivera, Fiction MFA '07 celebrated the release of the anthology they co-edited, Homelands: Women's Journeys Across Race, Place, and Time (Seal Press, 2007), with readings and launch events across the Bay Area.
 The anthology of personal essays explores the complicated notion of homeland.

-Carly Anne West, Prose MFA '06 is the author of YA novel THE MURMURINGS, forthcoming from Simon Pulse in March 2013.
-Her second as-yet-untitled YA novel is forthcoming from the same imprint in Spring 2014 as part of a two-book deal.
+Carly Anne West, Prose MFA '06 is the author of YA novel THE MURMURINGS (Simon Pulse, 2013).
+Her second as-yet-untitled YA novel is forthcoming from the same imprint in Spring 2015 as part of a two-book deal.
 Her fiction has appeared in The Black Lantern Review, Spectrum, Paradigm, Jersey Devil Press, Watchword, The SoMa Literary Review, and Switchback.
-She was a 2006 Best New American Voices nominee.
+She was a 2007 Best New American Voices nominee.

 Dillon Westbrook, Poetry MFA '06 is currently working on a philosophical work treating the origins of music and poetry.
 Writings have appeared in Cricket Online Review and OCHO.
 He is the resident composer for The Subject to Chance Performance Company, whose short piece Study:2013 appeared in the Streamfest and Pilot-50 festivals in 2007.
 He composed and performed, with Frank Dorritie, the live score for We Players production outdoor production of MacBeath in historic Fort Point in San Francisco.
 He lives with his wife, Cori Belew (Education MA '09), in Oakland.